verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 [.footer: **Save Function** https://github.com/verytwisty/vt_gutenberg_testimonials/blob/master/blocks/2-edit-text-block/index.js ]

-^ Going back to our editable block componentent - in the save section we will pull in the title attribute from props, like we did in the edit section, and then add the title variable value to the JSX.
+^ Going back to our editable block component - in the save section we will pull in the title attribute from props, like we did in the edit section, and then add the title variable value to the JSX.
 Questions?

 ---